tesla-android/android-raspberry-pi/README.md

 ## Building from sources

 Before building, ensure your system has at least 32GB of RAM, a swap file is at least 8GB, and 300GB of free disk space available.
-We recommend using the latest laptops to get good performance.
-E.g., the HP ENVY x360 model15-ds1083cl takes about 5 hours to build the project.

 ### Install system packages
 (Ubuntu 22.04 LTS is only supported.
 Building on other distributions can be done using docker)